Coronavirus lockdown: At least 18 migrants killed in four separate road accidents

 On Saturday, 24 migrants were killed and several injured after the truck they were travelling in collided with another one in Uttar Pradesh’s Auriya district.
 The migrants had started their journey from Rajasthan and were going to their villages in Bihar, Jharkhand and West Bengal.
 They had hitched a ride on a truck transporting food packets.
 Just a week before that, 16 migrants were run over by a train in Maharashtra’s Aurangabad district.
 Exhausted from the walk home, they had slept on railway tracks.

 The sudden shutdown of businesses has upended the lives of millions of migrant labourers in cities.
 Left without means of sustenance, migrant workers have been forced to return home with their families.
 Many undertook long journeys on foot, bicycles or holed up in trucks, with some balancing their children and others carrying their elderly parents.
 The Centre started running ‘Shramik Special’ trains from May 1.
-However, many still continue their gruelling journeys on foot, cycles or any other means of transport they can find.
+However, many still continue their journeys on foot, cycles or any other means of transport they can find.

 Last week, the Centre announced a Rs 20-lakh-crore economic relief package to support millions who lost their livelihoods to the prolonged shutdown.
 Finance Minister Nirmala Sitharaman provided the contours of the package in five tranches.
 But it is unclear how much that will help migrants and others employed in the country’s unorganised sector – believed to make up 80% of the workforce – who are likely to have trouble getting access to the benefits.